Moving a home office can be tricky. It is not like moving regular household things; there are extra challenges to think about.

-Everything from sensitive documents, and paperclips to big stuff like bookshelves, electronics, and computers, require careful planning and handling during the move.
+Everything from sensitive documents and paperclips to big stuff like bookshelves, electronics, and computers requires careful planning and handling during the move.

 According to the Pew Research Center, approximately 22 million employed adults in the U.S. now work from home, leading to a growing demand for relocating home offices.